hjrdave/get-treble-gsm/src/posts/api-docs/advanced/scoping-stores.md

 ```

-Now your component has scoped global state and you can subscribe and update this state like you would with the App's gobal state.
+Now your component has a Scoped Store and you can subscribe and update this state like you would with the App's gobal Store.
 Can you feel the power?! ⚡⚡⚡